LeighWeston86/matstract/matstract/web/static/docs/PRO_help.md

 &nbsp;

-Definition (ii): Any binary qualitative property or phenomenon exhibited by a material that does not have a unit, e.g., ferroelectricity, metallic.

-i.
-BaTiO3 exhibits (`ferroelectricity`, NN)

-ii.
-We studied (`metallic`, JJ) Ge nanowires

-&nbsp;

 Definition (iii): Any measureable spectra, e.g., absorption spectrum, phonon dispersion curve

 Properties that include another species, e.g., adsorption isotherm, band offset, or, properties that depend on a